CasparPlay/CCGClient/README.md

 7. Newscoop Integration:
 	Newscoop is a free and open source multilingual content management system for news websites.
 CCGClient is capable of fetching news headlines from newscoop database and can use it as text scroller.
+To configure newscoop with CCGClient fill the following lines with appropriate values: newscoophost=
+		newscooppass=
+		newscoopuser=
+		newscoopdb=
+newscoophost is the ip address of the newscoop database server whereas newscooppass, newscoopuser, newscoopdb are password, username and database name of newscoop database respectively.

 TODO:	a/ Database table creation automation.
 		b/ Various code cleanup is also required.